NodEm9/NodEm9/README.md

 -  Hi, 👋 I’m Emmanuel
--  Software developer as well as Web applications developer with a passionate and innovative mindset.
+- Software developer  frontend/backend, focus on frontend Web apps.
+A passionate and innovative mindset.
 Interested in continues learning and collaborating with other software and Web developers.

 <!----